awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 The `kms:MessageType` condition key controls access to the [Sign](https://docs.aws.amazon.com/kms/latest/APIReference/API_Sign.html) and [Verify](https://docs.aws.amazon.com/kms/latest/APIReference/API_Verify.html) operations based on the value of the `MessageType` parameter in the request\.
 Valid values for `MessageType` are `RAW` and `DIGEST`\.

-For example, the following key policy statement uses the `kms:MessageType` condition key to allow a user to use an asymmetric CMK to sign a message, but not a message digest\.
+For example, the following key policy statement uses the `kms:MessageType` condition key to allow a user to use an asymmetric KMS key to sign a message, but not a message digest\.

 ```
 {